-Provides access to sockets and WebSockets for network communications and real-time notifications to be received in the background for connected apps.
+Provides sockets and WebSockets classes to use for network communications and classes for real-time network notifications received in the background for Windows Store apps.

 The Windows.Networking.Sockets namespace has these types of members: